appliedgrg/beratools/docs/files/developer/github.md

 ## Protect Branches

-branch protection rules help you enforce certain workflows in your repository.
-You can use them to:
+branch protection rules help us enforce certain workflows in our repository.
+We can use them to:

 - Apply protection to main branch
 - Require pull requests before merging